CTA-K12/UserBundle/Resources/doc/index.md

 if you want access to the Symfony2 profiler for troubleshooting routes even when you have not logged in.

+The following paragraph is deprecated.

-The `login` firewall, similarly to `dev`, makes sure Symfony2 doesn't require authentication to reach the login, user registration, or password reset routes.
-The `MesdUserBundle` has `remember_me` functionality enabled by default which will throw an exception if anonymous access is not enabled on these routes.
+~~The `login` firewall, similarly to `dev`, makes sure Symfony2 doesn't require authentication to reach the login, user registration, or password reset routes.
+The `MesdUserBundle` has `remember_me` functionality enabled by default which will throw an exception if anonymous access is not enabled on these routes.~~

+The `login` firewall, has been removed.
+We want to authenticate a user anonymously if they are not already logged in.
+But if they are already logged in, one of two things should happen:

+1. the user is redirected to the homepage or a designated page in the application, or
+2. a message is displayed to the user indicating they are already logged in.

+It is unexpected behavior for an application to allow a user to login repeated times.

 The last firewall has been named `main` and has a pattern that covers every route in the application.
 As such, it must come after the `login` and `dev` firewalls or it will prevent